 Fourth in an annual series that provides a comprehensive overview of major food policy developments and events.

-The challenge of hidden hunger
+Armed conflict and the challenge of hunger